Kassan424kh/berichtsheft/berichtsheft_app/README.md

 # berichtsheft_app

-A new Project to write berichtshefte
+A new Project to write berichtshefte online saved, used beatiful and light userenterface.

 ## Install the Project
 ```BASH